top of page

 By the end of this class, learners will be able to:

-• Explain the differences between safeguarding and child protection.
+• Define safeguarding and child protection.

 • Apply best practices when reporting, referring and recording safeguarding and child protection concerns.